 ‘And you don’t want one, do you.’

-‘Well there you go: why not read about botany, that will send you to sleep.’
-(If that doesn’t send him to sleep, I think, then nothing will.
+‘Well there you go: why not read about botany; that will send you to sleep.’
+(If that doesn’t send him to sleep, nothing will, is my thinking.
 Then again, there are botanists, so who knows…)

 ‘You’ve surpassed yourself, Edgar!
 This food is amazing!’